UPPS 07.10.01 - Honor Code

 The Hearing Committee may also refer the matter to the DOS for further disciplinary review.

-The dean of the college where the violation occurred will be provided with all evidentiary materials from the Council chair.
-The dean will render a decision and inform all parties including the faculty member, student, AVPAA’s office, and Council chair of the decision within 10 business days.
+* The dean of the college where the violation occurred will be provided with all evidentiary materials from the Council chair.
+The dean or a designee will render a decision and inform all parties including the faculty member, student, AVPAS’s office, and Council chair of the decision within 10 business days.
 After receiving the dean’s decision, the student or faculty member has five business days to file an appeal to the provost and vice president for Academic Affairs.
+Students may obtain the appeal form from the Council chair.

 the university’s procedures outlined in this policy were not followed.
 However, deviations from prescribed procedures will not necessarily invalidate a decision or proceeding; and